Meowski/foo_paulstretch/readme.md

 ## Usage

-First, enable the Paulstretch DSP under Preferences > DSP Manager in foobar2000.
-Then, under the Playback menu is a paulstretch item.
+1. Move the Paulstretch DSP from the "Available DSPs" to the "Active DSPs" list under File > Preferences > Playback > DSP Manager.
-Settings for the stretch amount, window sampling size, and enabling/disabling during playback are there.
-These settings are reset to default settings each time foobar2000 is started.

-I recommend creating a keyboard shortcut for quick access.
+2. Alter settings as desired either  in DSP Manager using "configure selected" or under Playback > Paulstretch Settings in the main window.
+3. In the settings dialog, check the "enabled" mark to turn it on.
+4. You can also toggle paulstretch on and off under Playback > Paulstretch Toggle.

+The reason for having the toggle and settings menus under Playback is to allow for keyboard shortcuts to be set.
+If there is a better way to do this I'd love to know.

 ## Notes

 The source code depends on the foobar2000 sdk, the WTL library, and kissFFT.
-The algorithm is based on the python implementation provided by the creator of paulstretch on [github](https://github.com/paulnasca/paulstretch_python).
+The algorithm is based on the python implementation right [here](https://github.com/paulnasca/paulstretch_python) on github provided by the creator of paulstretch.

 ## Troubleshooting

-The component was developed in visual studio community 2015 update 3, so you may need to install the Visual C++ 2015 redistributable separately.
-Also, as I only have stereo playback, only two channel playback was tested explicitly, though up to 64 channels should theoretically be supported.
+The component was developed in Visual Studio Community 2017, so you may need to install the Microsoft Visual C++ 2017 redistributable separately.